adammcguire/academic/content/authors/Annika_W/_index.md

 ---
 # Display name
-title: Colby Elmore
+title: Annika I. Wurm

 # Username (this should match the folder name)
 authors:
-- Colby_E
+- Annika_W

 # Is this the primary user of the site?
 superuser: false

 # Role/position
-role: Undergraduate Student
+role: 2nd Year MS Student

 # Organizations/Affiliations
 organizations: